 The average adult should exercise for 150 minutes every week.
-When exercising, always be sure to maintain proper form and not to overexert your muscles, as this can lead to injury or muscle strains.
+When exercising, always be sure to maintain proper form and don’t overexert your muscles, as this can lead to injury or muscle strains.

 Practice Good Posture

-If you spend lots of time at work or school, having good posture can greatly relieve and prevent back pain.
+If you spend lots of time in a seated position, such as at work or school, having good posture can greatly relieve and prevent back pain.
 Be sure to sit up straight, switch your position often, and, if you’ve been seated for an extended period of time, get up and walk around to stretch your muscles.

 When seated, keep your feet flat on the floor and use a supportive chair.
 You may try placing a pillow between your lower back and the chair to help maintain your spine’s natural curve.
 Also, remove belongings, such as phone or wallet, from your back pockets while seated as sitting on items puts pressure on your lower back.

 While standing, try not to lean onto one foot.
 Instead, stand straight and balance your weight between both feet.

 Upgrade to a Better Mattress

 Apart from practicing good posture during your waking hours, you should look for a mattress that supports you correctly while you sleep.
 If you have a lumpy or unsupportive mattress, you’ll sleep in uncomfortable and unhealthy positions, undoing any good you do for yourself during the day.
 The best mattresses contain pressure-relieving and supportive materials to maintain alignment and ease pain points.